kehontas/vagabond/README.md

 ##Planned Features
 * Planning to add pop-up messages that validate the authenticity of a user and password
-* Add a button to create a new city
+* Add a button to create a new city.

 ##Contributors: